ryanennns/LCBOstats/README.md

 # LCBO-Rank-App

+Currently available at www.lcbostats.com.

+An early work in progress.

 ## What is this thing?

 An API used to serve information regarding alcoholic beverages stocked at the LCBO.